Kyoto Koka University ロゴ

 Self-analysis and self-affirmation

-Cultivating the two skills to become human resources who can carve out their own future
+Cultivating the two skills to become individuals who can carve out their own future

 LDC Students will acquire communication and cooperative skills that will enable them to work with others on projects.